CSIS-iLab/southbound/src/content/homepage.md

           <button className="detail__trigger" aria-expanded="false" aria-label="Show More"><i className="icon-more"></i></button>

-          Collaboration in areas such as green energy, smart machinery, and biotechnology provides Taiwan with an opportunity to not only assist targeted developing countries but also enhance its ties with R&D leaders such as Japan and the United States.
+          Collaboration in areas such as green energy, smart machinery, and biotechnology provides Taiwan with an opportunity to not only assist developing countries, but also enhance its ties with R&D leaders such as Japan and the United States.

         * <h5>Youth Exchanges and Policy Forums</h5>